alextaschuk/Literary-Quote-Clock/README.md

 - The Road, by Cormac McCarthy
 - Butcher’s Crossing, by John Williams
 - The Great Gatsby, by F. Scott Fitzgerald
+- 2001: A Space Odyssey, by Arthur C. Clarke

 ## Other Notes

 ### Troubleshooting the Pi

-- The Raspberry Pi Zero 2W cannot connect to a 5 Ghz WiF channel; it only works with 2.4 GHz.
+- The Raspberry Pi Zero 2W cannot connect to a 5 Ghz WiFi channel; it only works with 2.4 GHz.
 If you have issues connecting try the following to troubleshoot:

   1. Log into your modem and temporarily disable the 5 GHz channel, allowing the Pi to connect only to the 2.4 GHz channel.
 After it connects, you can re-enable the 5 GHz channel.
      - _Note: You shouldn't have to do this every time you turn the Pi on.
 Once it connects to your WiFi on the 2.4 GHz channel for the first time, it should do so automatically every time moving forward._